 The Council.
 The Council exercises general pastoral and administrative responsibility.

-The Council consists of regular members who are at least 18 years of age.
+The Council consists of selected regular members who are at least 18 years of age, plus the Head of Council, who serves ex officio.
 The number and constitution of the Council may be changed by at least a two-thirds vote of voting members.

 The Council sets its own times for meeting, which may be called by a simple majority of members.
 A quorum for a Council meeting is at least two-thirds of its members.
 Members of the Council must recuse themselves from voting on matters affecting themselves directly.

+Number, terms and means of election to the Council are set by voting members.
+A member of Council may be removed from Council by a two-thirds vote of voting members.

 Offices